pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 **This is for you if**:

-* You’ve always wanted to read this book but were intimidated by its [275 page length](http://library.uniteddiversity.coop/Cooperatives/A_Cooperative_Species-Human_Reciprocity_and_Its_Evolution.pdf)).
+* You’ve wanted to read this book but were intimidated by its [275 page length](http://library.uniteddiversity.coop/Cooperatives/A_Cooperative_Species-Human_Reciprocity_and_Its_Evolution.pdf)).
 * You are interested in how decentralized consensus is achieved in small to large groups of people.
-* You’re puzzled by how the way some people behave doesn’t seem to be in their self-interest, and want a better way to understand these seemingly irrational behaviors.
+* You’re puzzled by how the way some people behave doesn’t seem to be in their self-interest, and want to understand these seemingly irrational behaviors.
 * You have a deep interest in game theory and social psychology.
 * You've followed classical economics but somehow didn't really buy its explanation of how people really behave.
 * You're interested in evolutionary economics and behavioral economics.
 * You enjoy listicles.
+This summary often breaks down key concepts into their constituents in bulleted list format for clarity and brevity.
+* You're interested in the intersection of economics, psychology, and sociology.

 # Tl;dr

 The authors are keen to prove the following points:

-* The way people behave is not fully explained by non-cooperative game theory.
-* Cooperative game theory gives a fuller explanation.
+* Cooperative economics gives a fuller explanation of how people behave in group decision-making settings than classical economics.

-Assuming that the science is sound (which it seems to be) some key takeaways are the following:
+Assuming that the science is sound there some key takeaways are the following:

-* Cooperative behavior based on internalized social norms is an effective way of decentralizing key aspects of group consensus.
+* Mechanisms of cooperative economics provide an effective way of decentralizing group consensus.
-* The sometimes puzzling manner in which people behave in team situations can be explained by how group dynamics trigger social emotions, which in turn trigger cooperative behaviors in line with social norms.
+* The sometimes puzzling manner in which people behave in teams can be explained by how group dynamics trigger social emotions tied to internalized group norms.

 Co-operation is less likely in the following situations:

 * when there are many participants,
 * when interactions are infrequent,
-* when the time horizon is short or
+* when the time horizon is short, or
 * when others' actions cannot be clearly observed.

 Non-cooperative mechanisms are most suitable when: